zedatgithub/docs/features/lottery.md

 ## **Specifics** <a id="specifics"></a>

-* Lottery Ticket price will always be **2 USD** worth of PANCAKE \(the necessary PANCAKE amount will be adjusted after every draw in concordance with PANCAKE's price\)
+* Lottery Ticket price will always be **2 USD** worth of DEFI \(the necessary DEFI amount will be adjusted after every draw in concordance with DEFI's price\)
 * Single User Lottery Entry Limit: No overall limit, but only 50 tickets can be bought at once through the UI
 * Paying for one ticket will give users a random **4 digit combination** with each digit being between 1-9, e.g. **"**1-9-3-2" \(a digit can appear multiple times, so 1-1-1-1 is a valid ticket\)